qizhit/fabflix/README.md

-# Fablix Application - Project1: Movie list, Single Movie and Single Star Page
+# Fablix Application - Project2: Interactive Movie Shopping

 ## Project Overview
-In this project, we implemented the core functionalities of Fablix Application, which includes:
+In this project, we are building an interactive movie browsing and shopping experience for Fabflix.
+The main features include:
+- A **Login Page** that secure access to the application.
+- A **Main Page** with movie browsing by category, movie search functionality, and shopping cart access.
-- A **Movie List Page** that shows the top 20 rated movies in the database.
+- A **Movie List Page** that displays selected movies from the database.
 - A **Single Movie Page** that shows the detailed information about a selected movie.
 - A **Single Star Page** that shows the detailed information about a selected star.
+- A **Checkout Page** to manage items in the shopping cart.
+- A **Payment Page** for completing secure transactions.
-- Users can navigate between these pages via hyperlinks or back button.
+- Easy navigation between pages via hyperlinks and the browser's back button.

-This is the first part of this application, and additional features will be developed later.
+This phase includes most core functionalities, with additional features planned for future development.

 ## Project Structure
 This project is designed with a clear separation of frontend and backend functionality.